-ARS 13-2301: Racketeering Laws in Arizona
+Racketeering Laws In Arizona

 Introduction

-The following activities include some of the white and blue collar crimes that define racketeering as outlined in A.R.S.
+The following activities include some of the white and blue-collar crimes that define racketeering as outlined in A.R.S.
 13-2301:

 • Intentional or reckless fraud in the purchase or sale of securities.